This is what travel dreams are made of.

 She soon regretted it.
 The toughest part of the ride was the 10km never-ending hill between the 85 and 95-kilometre marks.
 It went on forever.
 Each time you approached a corner you hoped the crest would be right there, waiting patiently for you; instead, all you could see were riders in the distance, still climbing around yet another long, slow bend.

-It felt mean and cruel to save the worst till last.
+It felt a bit mean and like a cruel Irish joke to save the worst till last.

 By the time we reached the top, we were buggered.
 The sense of relief was palpable and the sense of achievement enormous.
 The sun was burning down upon us, riders had stripped off their layers and there were red faces and red bodies scattered everywhere, a mixture of exertion and what would later become painful sunburn.